-Our featured Reviewer for December 2007 was Lisa V. Lisa has worked for various branches of the Lincoln City Libraries, and currently finds herself at the Bennett Martin Public Library after a comfortable stint at Gere Branch.
+Our featured Reviewer for December 2007 was Lisa V. Lisa has worked for various branches of the Lincoln City Libraries, and ended her library career in 2020 at the Eiseley Branch, after stints at both the Bennett Martin Public Library downtown and the Gere Branch.
 In addition to providing the occasional review for the BookGuide web site, Lisa is one of the library “regulars” on episodes of KFOR’s Book Chat and KZUM’s Booktalk shows.
 Reading and sharing books with others is extremely important to Lisa, as she indicates in her answers to our profile questions:

 Would you care to share any personal info with our readers — such as where you grew up, what you read as a child, etc.?